Trucker Path: History

-In September 2014, the company raised US$1.5 million in seed funding from Renrenren, a China-based social media company founded by an American citizen and MIT/Stanford graduate Joseph Chen.
-Renren prefers to invest in the U.S. based companies that have the potential to expand into China.
+In September 2014, the company raised US$1.5 million in seed funding from Renren, a China-based social media company founded by an American citizen and MIT/Stanford graduate Joseph Chen.
+Renren prefers to invest in U.S.-based companies that have the potential to expand into China.
 Their other investments include SoFi, a digital finance and p2p lending company, and a Swiss-Israeli secure mobile phone company Sirin Labs.

 In June 2015, Trucker Path raised $20 million in a Series A round from Chicago-based Wicklow Capital.
 The round involved a follow-on partner, Chinese social media giant Renren.

 In July 2015, Trucker Path released Truckloads, a B2B marketplace specializing in connecting transportation brokers to carriers.
 Initially, the application was available only by invite.
 Between July 2015 and February 2016, Truckloads was available as a public beta.

-By February 2017, the app read surpassed 250,000 downloads on Google Play and the App Store.
+By February 2017, the app had surpassed 250,000 downloads on Google Play and the App Store.
 The app features InstaPay, a payment system which guarantees payment to approved truckers within 24 hours.

 Trucker Path funding also included $30 million in debt financing which it secured through Flexible Funding which the company says it's using to fund its freight factoring service InstaPay for owner operators and small fleets.

 According to CEO Ivan Tsybaev, the popularity of Trucker Path and other trucking applications correlates with the smartphone adoption rate in the industry.
 He believes that the primary effect of these apps will be replacing dispatchers for owner-operator drivers.

-In December 2017, Renren announced that it acquired Trucker Path for undisclosed amount.
+In December 2017, Renren announced that it acquired Trucker Path for an undisclosed amount.

-In March 2018 Trucker Path's freight factoring service InstaPay was fully acquired by Flexible Funding Ltd for undisclosed amount.
+In March 2018, Trucker Path's freight factoring service InstaPay was fully acquired by Flexible Funding Ltd for an undisclosed amount.

 Trucker Path application

 The main Trucker Path app for iOS and Android provides truck drivers with various information, e.g. parking availability, locations of truck stops, verified Walmart locations with truck parking, check a weigh station's status, and find truck wash facilities.

-In March 2016 Trucker Path received an update that added Fuel View, a feature that allows drivers to see and compare fuel prices on the map.
+In March 2016, Trucker Path received an update that added Fuel View, a feature that allows drivers to see and compare fuel prices on the map.

 Of the 6,000+ truck stops listed in the Trucker Path database, 3,277 are independently run.
 The data on those stops was gathered based on user-generated input and ratings.
-Collected from over 500,000 active users, that information allows truckers to plan their parking in advance and spend less time searching for available spots, which is an increasingly important safety issue facing the industry, according to a study by the Federal Highway Administration.
+Collected from over 500,000 active users, that information allows truckers to plan their parking and spend less time searching for available spots, which is an increasingly important safety issue facing the industry, according to a study by the Federal Highway Administration.

 In February 2017, Trucker Path reached over one million downloads on the Google Play Store and 1.5 million total downloads.
-It is also the highest-rated app in the trucking industry receiving an overall 4.7-star rating (out of 5) on Android based on the input from more than 34,000 users.
+It is also the highest-rated app in the trucking industry, receiving an overall 4.7-star rating (out of 5) on Android based on the input from more than 34,000 users.